Multiple Outlier Detection in Samples with Exponential & Pareto Tails: Redeeming the Inward Approach & Detecting Dragon Kings: Appendix: Supplemental case studies

 \subsection{City sizes}

 Within the disciplines of economics, geography and geopolitics (among others), the distribution of city and of agglomeration sizes is of particular interest, due to the importance of urban primacy, and because it constitutes one of the key stylized facts.
-There is a large literature documenting that the distributions of city and agglomeration sizes follows a Pareto df with parameter close to one (Zipf's Law) (see e.g. \cite{Zipfbook} and references therein).
-There has been some debate over if the df would be better represented by a Lognormal \cite{Eeckhout2004,Eeckhout2008,Levy2007}, however the debate has been clearly settled in favour of the Pareto for the 1000 largest cities \cite{Malev2011}.
-Note that both the Pareto and Lognormal df's are generally taken to result from Gibrat's principle of proportional growth \cite{Gibrat1931} (see \cite{Zipfbook} for a general derivation).
+There is a large literature documenting that the distributions of city and agglomeration sizes follows a Pareto distribution with parameter close to one (Zipf's Law) (see e.g. \citep{Zipfbook} and references therein).
+There has been some debate over if the distribution would be better represented by a log-normal \citep{Eeckhout2004,Eeckhout2008,Levy2007}, however the debate has been clearly settled in favour of the Pareto for the 1000 largest cities \citep{Malev2011}.
+Note that both the Pareto and log-normal are generally taken as result from Gibrat's principle of proportional growth \citep{Gibrat1931} (see \citep{Zipfbook} for a general derivation).

-In \cite{DKpisarenko11}, the DK test~\eqref{eq:DK} was used to identify outlying population agglomerations for a number of countries, assuming a Pareto tail.
+In \citep{DKpisarenko11}, the DK test (\ref{eq:DK}) was used to identify outlying population agglomerations for a number of countries, assuming a Pareto tail.
 Here we consider city sizes rather than agglomerations since this data is available for more countries.
-We only consider agglomeration sizes for the case of Paris, France for comparison with \cite{DKpisarenko11}.
+We only consider agglomeration sizes for the case of Paris, France for comparison with \citep{DKpisarenko11}.
 Data for 14 large countries\footnote{Brasil, China, France, India, Indonesia, Japan, Korea, Mexico, Nigeria, Pakistan, Phillipines, Russia, the UK, and the USA.} were taken from \cite{citysizes}.
 All tests use the SRS block test statistic for testing the largest point as an outlier, with the exception or Russia where two outliers are tested.